HarrisonScarfone/Image-Repository/ReadMe.md

 ### Inablity to Delete Images

 Although the db administrator (or anyone who managed to obtain/guess the password) can delete images, users may want the ability to do so.
-HOWEVER, I think baring VERY well implemented image filters (possibly to the point of fiction but thats another discussion) it might be fun to just have a database of pictures that people can add to and retrieve at random based on key words (I'm picturing the `gif` feature on `Slack`).
+HOWEVER, I think under the assumption of VERY well implemented image filters (possibly to the point of fiction but thats another discussion) it might be fun to just have a database of pictures that people can add to and retrieve at random based on key words (I'm picturing the `gif` feature on `Slack`).